SoccerNet/sn-calibration/README.md

 ranking of submissions.

 The prediction is obtained by sampling each 3D real world pitch element every few centimeters, which means that the number of points in the prediction may be variable for the same camera parameters.
-Of course the sampling distance is fixed for the evaluation, and is high enough in order to approximate the distance from a point to a line by the distance between the point and the closest projected sampled point.
 This gives a very high number of predicted points for a certain class, and thus we find a workaround to count false positives.

 The confusion matrices are computed per class in the following way :

-* True positives : for classes that belong both to the prediction and the groundtruth, a predicted point is counted in the True Positives if the L2 distance from this groundtruth point to the predicted projected line is lower than a certain threshold **t**.
+* True positives : for classes that belong both to the prediction and the groundtruth, a predicted point is counted in the True Positives if the L2 distance from this groundtruth point to the predicted polyline is lower than a certain threshold **t**.

-* False positives : counts groundtruth points that have a distance to the corresponding predicted line that is higher than the threshold value **t**.
+* False positives : counts groundtruth points that have a distance to the corresponding predicted polyline that is higher than the threshold value **t**.
 For predicted lines that do not belong to the groundtruth, we can not count every predicted point as a false positive because the number of points depend on the sampling factor that has to be high enough, which can lower a lot our metric.
 We decided arbitrarily to count for this kind of false positive the number